cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/getReport/getSalesReport.md

 ##### Refactor Sales Report Tests Modify the First Test #####

-You need to change the first test, "returns a sales report with no sales", so that it uses the new suite level variables.
+You need to change the first test, "returns a report of sales with no sales", so that it uses the new suite level variables.

 <details><summary>Hints</summary>